1801 E Dock St

 Sun Noon-5pm Memorial Day - Labor Day

 A centerpiece of Tacoma's downtown revival, the Museum of Glass appears to have sprouted right out of the bank along the Thea Foss Waterway.
 A gleaming steel cone, 90 feet tall, tilts at an improbable angle as its house-sized base emerges from within the building and tapers toward the sky.
-The huge cone is both the roof and the chimney vent of the museum's Hot Shop Amphitheater glass studio .
-The shop is the center of activity at the museum, a working studio complete with stadium seating from which visitors witness a continual schedule of glass-blowing demonstrations.
+The huge cone is both the roof and the chimney vent of the museum's Hot Shop Amphitheater glass studio.
+The shop is the center of activity--a working studio complete with stadium seating from which visitors witness a continual schedule of glass-blowing demos.
 The museum's galleries host rotating exhibitions of contemporary glass art and related media from an international slate of artists.
 World-renowned glass sculptor Dale Chihuly is a Tacoma native, and his hand was behind the Bridge of Glass, an elevated pedestrian walkway connecting the glass museum to the nearby Washington State History Museum.
-The length of the bridge is surrounded on both sides and above by display cases bearing hundreds of blown-glass pieces in a dazzling kaleidoscope of colors.

 Related Articles10Best Day Trip: Explore Tacoma, Outpost of Arts and Culture (March 5th, 2012)